How to Open a Corporate Bank Account in Indonesia

 3. Copy of your Deed of Establishment (AKTA)

-4. Copy of Business Registration Number (NIB)
+4. Business Registration Number Copy of (NIB)

 5. Copy of the identification cards of all directors, shareholders, commissioners, and authorised signers